Delaware Social Work License Requirements

 Frequently Asked Questions

-Question: Can I begin practicing independently once I become registered as a Licensed Clinical Social Worker?
+Question: Can I begin practicing independently once I become licensed as a Licensed Clinical Social Worker?

-Answer: Yes, once you meet the requirements for an LCSW and gain approval by the Board, you may begin practicing social work independently.
+Answer: Yes, once you meet the requirements for an LCSW and receive your license from the Board, you may begin practicing clinical social work independently.

 Question: For the two years of work experience required, can I count experience I gained years ago?